NVT Phybridge Case Study

 A Better Return on Investment

-The Government Agency took a pro-active approach to find new and better ways to support their modernization objectives in a financially and socially responsible manner.
+The Government Agency took a pro-active approach to find new and better ways to support its modernization objectives in a financially and socially responsible manner.
 By applying Modern LAN principles and innovative PoE technology, the Agency achieved incredible results.

 - Reduced infrastructure costs by over $3 million, reallocating the savings to more IP applications to improve the project’s ROI.